A house museum in Phuket Town

-To serve you a bit of history, the House was built in 1903 by Pratipak Chinpracha, a family originating from the Fujian region of China and migrated to Phuket at the time of tin mining.
-This type of architecture was called ‘Angmor Lounge style’ by Phuket people at this time.
-It was also featured is few movies such as ‘Heaven and Earth’ and ‘Young Indiana Jones’.
+The house was built in 1903 by Pratipak Chinpracha, a family originating from the Fujian region of China and who migrated to Phuket at the time of tin mining.
+This type of architecture was called ‘Angmor Lounge style’ by Phuket people at that time, and the house was also featured in a few movies such as ‘Heaven and Earth’ and ‘Young Indiana Jones.

-The house used to be very visible from the main road but now a pair of ugly condos are now hiding it from sight.
-It was always looking a bit abandoned; renovating such building must be very costly and income is only from the few visitors.So it might be a good stop when walking down Phuket streets, maybe a bit far from the popular Thalang Road.
-But don’t have to high expectations, a lot of stuff is hanging everywhere, but at the end, there not much to look at :).
+The house used to be very visible from the main road, but a pair of condos are now hiding it from sight.
+It was always looking a bit abandoned; renovating such an old building must be very costly, and income from the few visitors might not be enough for a significant refurbishment.
+Anyway, it is a decent stop when walking the streets of Phuket Town, quite a walk from the famous Thalang Road but still within walking distance if you don’t mind a bit of exercise.